 When working with my clients, this topic is something we return to often in our discussions regarding creating and stick to a regular writing habit.
 The idea that there is going to be a "perfect month" or even a "perfect week" where everything goes exactly according to plan is unrealistic.
 It just never happens like that.
 Life always gets in the way . . . but that's okay.

 You're going to get sick.
-You're car is going to break down.
+Your car is going to break down.
 A relative is going to come to visit.
 Things are going to get crazy busy at your day job.
-As a writer who is setting goals and working to achieve them, you're going to have to learn to roll with the punches life throws your way.
+As a writer who is setting goals and working to achieve them, you're going to have to learn to roll with the punches life throws at and around you.

 If you're struggling with illness, put writing on hold until you feel well.
-Adding the stress of writing on top of the pressure of illness isn't going to help make you healthier, nor move you any closer to achieving your writing goals.
+Adding the stress of writing on top of the pressure of illness isn't going to help make you healthier, nor will it move you any closer to achieving your writing goals.
 Focus on getting well, and then return to your writing once you're healthy again.
 There will be some catch-up to do, but that's just life.

 It would be wonderful if we could all simply write 1700 words every day, but that's rarely the case.
 Life is a roller-coaster ride and the track before us is almost impossible to predict.